 Benn, Seguin score twice, Stars beat Jets 5-1

+Benn entered the game with 598 points, and assisted on Seguin’s first goal for No. 599.

+Winnipeg had beaten Dallas eight straight times dating to Oct.
+27, 2016.

-Dallas dominated the first period with a 16-9 advantage in shots and two goals less than three minutes apart by Alexander Radulov and Seguin, the latter on the power play.
+Dallas dominated the first period with a 16-9 advantage in shots and two goals less than three minutes apart by Alexander Radulov and Seguin, the latter on the power play with Benn assisting.

 Benn scored power-play goals in the second and third periods, and Seguin scored in the third.

+“We didn’t give ourselves a chance to get going,” Jets coach Paul Maurice said.
+“In the penalty box too much early and not very effective on the kill here at all tonight.”

 The Stars’ top line accounted for all five goals and five assists.
-Seguin and Radulov each had two assists.
+Radulov also had two assists.

+“You’ve got Seguin with the unbelievable shot,” Jets center Adam Lowry said.
+“Benn’s kind of the prototypical power forward.
+He’s got speed, but he’s got skill and he plays a heavy game.
+Radulov, you see the hand skill, the body.”

 Ben Bishop finished with 32 saves for Dallas, 15 in the third period.
 Connor Hellebuyck had 30 for Winnipeg.